Donald Trump Announces US Exit From The WHO, Says ‘China Has Total Control Over The World Health Organization’

 Trump would go on to announce that the United States was effectively ending its relationship with the WHO.

-“We are today terminating our relationship with the World Health Organization,” the president said, effectively following through on his earlier promise — delivered in a written letter earlier this month — to cut funding to the organization.
+“We are today terminating our relationship with the World Health Organization,” the president said, effectively following through on his previous promise — delivered in a written letter earlier this month — to cut funding to the organization.

 President Trump’s Earlier Threat To Leave The WHO Demanded ‘Major Substantive Improvements’ From The Organization